Yes, America's anchorman is away and he'll be back Wednesday.

 This populism is a complete fraud.

-Mark Stein in for Rush on Ice Station EIB coming to you direct from New Hampshire today.
+Mark Stein, in for rush on Ice Station EIB, coming to you direct from New Hampshire today.

 The funniest picture I've ever seen, by the way.

-If you're one of these people who still thinks Obama is the smartest president we've ever had, uh a couple of days ago he visited the Graham Road elementary school in Falls Church, Virginia, okay, elementary school, grade schoolers.
+If you're one of these people who still thinks Obama is the smartest president we've ever had, a couple of days ago, he visited the Graham Road Elementary School in Falls Church, Virginia.

-So he's talking to like third and fourth, fifth graders, uh and there's this hilarious picture of him in a classroom.
+So he's talking to like third and fourth, fifth graders.

-Now they're all full of day glow, pretty pictures, and nice little artsy projects and all the rest of it.
+Now they're all full of day glow, pretty pictures and nice little artsy projects and all the rest of it.

 So they look like kindergartens these days.

-So he's standing in this kindergarten and he's talking to these grade schoolers, and he's got his teleprompter.
+So he's standing in this kindergarten and he's talking to these grade schoolers and he's got his teleprompter.

 He's got his teleprompter on both sides.

-And these kids are like all sitting at knee height, right?
+The President of the United States, and these kids are like all sitting at knee height, right?

-These kids are at knee height, and he's not looking them in the eye, uh, because they're staring at his kneecaps, and he's staring at the teleprompter, uh, looking doing that head swivel thing where he goes from the left teleprompter to the right teleprompter to the left teleprompter to the You can set your watch by him.
+These kids are at knee height, and he's not looking them in the eye because they're staring at his kneecaps, and he's staring at the teleprompter, doing that head swivel thing where he goes from the left teleprompter to the right teleprompter to the left teleprompter to the...

-Uh that's Obama with the uh with the teleprompter.
+That's Obama with the teleprompter.

-Because maybe it won't matter if uh if you don't manage to pull up the uh relevant statistic about GDP per capita or whatever it is in Sudan, uh you're just talking to a bunch of school kids.
+Because maybe it won't matter if you don't manage to pull up the relevant statistic about GDP per capita or whatever it is in Sudan.

-If Michael Moore was the guy he pretended to be, you know, Michael Moore when he did his Fahrenheit 911, or whatever it was called, 9-11 film, and he opens with Bush on the morning of September 11th, uh with what he called my pet goat, doing the my pet goat thing.
+If Michael Moore was the guy he pretended to be, you know Michael Moore when he did his Fahrenheit 911 or whatever it was called, 9-11 film?

 Oh, look at this idiot.